Tag Archive for 'film'

 I first saw that film when I was getting the devastating, thoughtless treatment from a few Hollywood types.
 I was at the point where I was seriously questioning my interest in working in an industry where people can transition so effortlessly from smiling at the cameras to being monstrous when they’re off, but the optimism of Hugo, its celebration of filmmaking and of the power of cinema at its best reinvigorated my career aspirations, for a few months at least.
 It is by far my favorite of the Scorsese pictures, but ironically enough it is also the most Hollywood in its sensibilities.

 Usually Scorsese is not so rosy in his movies about filmmaking.
-In the commentary track for Casino, Marty suggests that the casino bosses were not unlike studio executives.
+In the commentary track for Casino, he suggests that the casino bosses were not unlike studio executives.
 I can only imagine the kind of studio executive who would be flattered by the comparison, but I’m sure he’s out there somewhere.

 In the Aviator, director-producer Howard Hughes is a visionary but also a self-destructive narcissist driven to madness.
 I know that one is based on a true story, but it is worth mentioning that Hughes is the only famous filmmaker that Scorsese has chosen to profile.